NIT-Administrative-Systems/DataHub-Docs/introduction/quickstart.md

   - Route the ticket to Jason Miller (NUIT Administrative Systems).
 - Your request will be evaluated.
 If determined appropriate for DataHub:
   - A workflow will be initiated to obtain and document the necessary approvals.
-  - Once approved, complete the [Producer Checklist](./producers/checklist.md).
+  - Once approved via workflow, complete the [Producer Checklist](./producers/checklist.md).